GSA/piv-guides/pages/template.md

 # Use GitHub

-GitHub is the collaboration platform used by GSA for developing the FICAM Guides.
-This section explains how to use GitHub.
-Click on a link below to go to a specific section:
+GitHub is a collaboration platform used by GSA where the FICAM Guides are developed.
+This section explains how to begin using GitHub.
+To go to a specific section, click on a link below:

 * [Create a GitHub Account](#create-a-github-account)
 * [Create a Repository](#create-a-repository)